 To possess the integrity necessary to convey their significance, educational and classroom buildings should retain most of their original design, materials, workmanship, and setting from their periods of construction.
 Character-defining features of the majority of extant military classroom buildings include the ornamentation and materials defining the particular architectural style of the building, regular pattern of exterior windows and doors, and multi-story height.
-Educational buildings on military installations often are prominent buildings in key locations in the installation plan.
+Educational buildings in key locations in the installation plan.